engrvip123/IHP-AnalogAcademy/modules/module_0_foundations/foundations.md

 ```

 Now the this will generate a pkl file that will work as you lookup table.
-To test this follow the example given in the jupyterlab document (gm/id verification) in the current module.
+To test this refer to scripting folder inside this module, and test the jupyter file provided as gmid_commonsource.ipynb...

+REMARK, it requires you to run sweep of the sg13g2_nmos_lv, and sg13g2_pmos_lv as given in the config file and instaciating in the lk function as seen in the script.
+Also the path should be changed to the folder containing your LUTS.